arijits17/udon/Udon/README.md

     existing folder called `llvm-3.2.src/lib/Transforms`.
   - Then, go to the `build` directory, which should contain `conf.sh` file.
   - Run the `conf.sh` from the build folder.
-This will build LLVM and all its code transformation passes that are needed to run RTool.
+This will build LLVM and all its code transformation passes that are needed to run Udon.
 The resulting files are inside the `build/Release+Debug+Asserts` folder.
-  - Finally, update the LLVM variables to have the complete path point to `Release+Debug+Asserts` inside the RTool/exports.sh.
+  - Finally, update the LLVM variables to have the complete path point to `Release+Debug+Asserts` inside the Udon/exports.sh.

 ### Install Inspect